Insert-Generic-Name-Here/RSA-lsb-oracle-attack/README.md

 A Black Box that decrypts any Plain RSA encrypted message and returns the Least Significant Bit (LSB) of the plaintext.

 ### Running the Attack
+> Note: To run both sockets without any problems, please install Anaconda3 (or if you insist use pip to install all imported libraries)

 To Simulate the Oracle:
 ```python
 python server.py <RSA-BITS>